Protect forest now

 However, factors such as the undisturbed development over millions of years, the year-round sunlight, the high high levels of precipitation, the mild climatic conditions and the optimal and optimal nutrient supply play an important role. play an important role.

 All this has led to a complex vegetation structure and a a multitude of ecological niches.
-In the different layers of the forest, a wide range of animals specialized of animals specialized in the different layers of the forest, creating interactions developed.
-Undisturbed by human influence influence, this has ultimately led to ever greater has ultimately led to an ever-increasing diversity of species.
+In the different layers of the forest, a wide range of animals specialized in the different layers of the forest, creating interactions developed.
+Undisturbed by human influence influence, this has ultimately led to an ever-increasing diversity of species.

 The wolf's den and the tree